jakeaaron/MultiCurrencyFormatter/README.md

 # Multi-Currency Formatter

-The Multi-Currency Formatter is a small Android library that reformats user input (from an `EditText`) for displaying currency values.
-It handles multiple currencies and locales, and automatically resizes the text to fit the view.
-It also formats the currency as a whole number, or decimal, depending on what the user inputs.
+A small Android library that dynamically reformats user input (from an `EditText`) for displaying currency values in any locale or currency.
 Java's `DecimalFormat` is used for formatting the numbers derived from user input.

 ![Currency Formatter in use](/currency-formatter.gif)